 - In conclusion...

-To use Weglot in your WordPress website or blog, you will need to install the Weglot extension and create an account on the official website.
+To use Weglot in your WordPress site or blog, you will need to install the Weglot extension and create an account on the official website.

-Having done this, here are the few configuration options available to you from the Weglot tab in your site's administration:
+This being done, here are the few configuration options that are available to you from the Weglot tab present in your site administration:

 1 - Main configuration

-The first action you will have to perform is to link the plugin with your newly created Weglot account.
-To do so, you will just have to go to the Weglot tab and enter your API key.
-You can get it by clicking on the link next to the input field or you can find it in your Weglot account in the Project Settings tab.
+The first of the actions you will have to perform is connect the plugin with your Weglot account freshly created.
+For this, you will only have to go to Weglot tab and enter your API key.
+You can get it by clicking on the available link next to the input field or you can find it in your Weglot account To the tab Project Settings.

-Next, you will need to define the original language of your site.
-On the screenshot above I have chosen French.
+Then you will have to define the original language of your site.
+On the above screenshot I chose French.

-This configuration is optional but this is where you can :
+This configuration is optional but here you can:

 - choose to display your languages as a drop-down list,

-- choose to display the flags or only the language name as text,
+- choose to display flags or only the name of the language as text,

-- define the design of your flags: rectangles or rounds,
+- define the design of your flags: rectangles or round,

-- Define whether you want to display the full language name or only the country code (French or FR),
+- define if you want to display the name of the entire language or only the country code (French or FR),

 - add CSS if necessary.

-In this section, you can define the position of your language buttons.
-By default, when you activate the Weglot plugin, it automatically displays the language buttons in the bottom right corner, in sticky.
+In this section, you can setting the position of your language buttons.
+By default, when you activate Weglot plugin, it automatically shows the language buttons in the lower right corner, in sticker.
 But you can decide otherwise:

-- you can make the flags appear in the main menu via the Appearance > Menutab
+- you can make flags appear in the main menu via the tab Appearance > Menu

-- in the sidebar via the Appearance > Widgetstab
+- in sidebar via tab Appearance > Widgets

-- with a shortcode in order to implement it in the place you want
+- with a shortcode to implement it at the place you want

 - or even in the source code of a Divi file.